Smith Poultry & Game Bird Supply

 $35.00

 Metronidazole 20% Powder 250 gram package For the treatment of avian trichomoniasis (canker) in pigeons & blackhead in other birds.
 Use 1 teaspoon per quart of water for 5 to 7 days.
+250 gram package makes this the best buy in canker medications!!

 Oxytetracycline 10% Powder 100 gram package (same active ingredient as Terramycin Powder which is no longer manufactured.)
 For control and treatment of infectious diseases caused by E-coli, Samonella, Pasteurella & Mycroplasma in birds.
 1 tsp. per gallon of water for 5 to 7 days.